I have been a nurse for over forty years, working in hospitals, clinics, home care, and hospice settings.

 My favorite work setting has been home care.
-On entering a stranger’s home, a nurse never knows what she’ll find—an empty fridge, filth, extreme isolation, a loving family or a fractured one.
-She relies on her skill and knowledge, what she packed in her nurse’s bag and improvises the rest.
-Most important she must develop a trusting relationship with the patient and family to obtain a positive outcome.
+On entering a stranger’s home, nurses never know what they’ll find—an empty fridge, filth, extreme isolation, a loving family or a fractured one.
+They rely on their skill and knowledge, what they packed in their nurse’s bag and improvise the rest.
+Most important they must develop a trusting relationship with the patient and family to obtain a positive outcome.

-My work has appeared in The New York Times, The Eno River Literary Journal, Examined Life Journal, Hospital Drive, Stories That Need to be Told: A Tulip Tree Anthology, among others.
+My work has appeared in The New York Times, Eno River Literary Journal, Examined Life Journal, Hospital Drive, Stories That Need to be Told, among others.

-My book: Stories from the Tenth-Floor Clinic: A Nurse Practitioner Remembers chronicles my challenges in caring for the undeserved elderly who lived on the Westside of Chicago.
+My book: Stories from the Tenth-Floor Clinic: A Nurse Practitioner Remembers, chronicles my challenges in caring for the underserved elderly who lived on the Westside of Chicago.

 I live with my husband in Raleigh, North Carolina.